neptuwunium/posts/markdown/2025-06-24-0539P-wine-gaming-notes.md

 ---
-title: some notes about gaming on linux
+title: some notes about gaming via wine
-short: this is mostly so i don't forget
+short: it has become quite a bit, huh?
 date: 2024-06-22 4:36 AM
-updated: 2025-06-08 1:02 AM
+updated: 2025-06-24 5:56 PM
 ---

 I recently migrated to using Linux full time.
 You need to not look far to find an ocean of reasons why Windows has been a bit miserable.

-This post mainly serves as a logbook for fixes and workarounds for making games (and some applications) work on Linux.
+This post mainly serves as a logbook for fixes and workarounds for making games (and some applications) work on Linux (and sometimes macOS.)

 **Note:** This document has a lot of terminal commands and may be unsuitable for screen readers.